-The leakage check is based on the procedure described below.
+The leakage check is based on the procedure described below:

-- The fuel consumption shall be determined using the following two methods: - 1) the carbon balance method with the gaseous exhaust gas emission; - the fuel flowmeter, the burette, the mass flowmeter and other fuel flow measuring methods. - The fuel consumption shall be measured simultaneously by both methods.
+- a) the fuel consumption shall be determined using the following two methods: - 1) the carbon balance method with the gaseous exhaust emission, - 2) the fuel flowmeter, the burette, the mass flowmeter and other fuel flow measuring methods; - b) the fuel consumption shall be simultaneously measured by both methods.
 The exhaust gas leakage can be confirmed by comparison of the fuel consumption data results obtained by both the carbon balance and the fuel flow measuring method.